Specialty Court for Combat Veterans

 – Phase Four (Maintenance)

 Phase Four is expected to last approximately 16 weeks, but participants can earn a reduction of this time if they have shown exceptional compliance.
-Encouragement is one of the main focuses of Phase Five, to give the participant a boost in confidence and strength to remain on a healthy path.
+Encouragement is one of the main focuses of Phase Five, to give the participant confidence and strength to remain on a healthy path.
 Participants can benefit from real-world rewards, such as reduced testing, positive encouragement from the judge, and waiver of some fines and costs.

 – Phase Five (Reintegration)

 To be advanced to Phase Five, a participant must be sober for 90 days, have no violations, be in continued treatment and counseling, and complete all community service.
-Phase Five can last several months and focuses on re-entry into normal life for the participant with new coping skills and sobriety.
+Phase Five can last several months and focuses on re-entry into everyday life for the participant with new coping skills and sobriety.
 The participant will begin having significantly more freedom in Phase Five.

 If all has gone well, the participant’s original criminal charge will be dismissed.
 There can be only one dismissal by way of a specialty court (traffic offenses, such as OWI and DUI, cannot be dismissed through CVTC).